Explore the Jenny Lake Area of Teton National Park!

 This is a great place to start any of the many activities available in Grand Teton National Park.
 During the summer you can hike, walk, view wildlife, take photographs, backpack, camp, climb, fish, swim, boat, float, canoe and bike.
 In winter skiing and snowshoeing are popular activities.

-Cascade Canyon is due west of Jenny Lake.
-If you hike or take the boating ferry to the canyon, you can look for (but do not feed) golden-mantled ground squirrels at Inspiration Point.
+Cascade Canyon is due west of the lake.
+If you hike or take the Jenny Lake Boating ferry to the canyon, you can look for (but do not feed) golden-mantled ground squirrels at Inspiration Point.
 Pikas and yellow-bellied marmots live in the boulder and scree fields at the base of the mountains.
 Moose and mule deer browse on shrubs growing at the mouth of the canyon.
 You will hear the numerous songbirds that nest in the canyon, but you will also hear the calls of ravens, hawks and eagles.
 Animals that have become accustomed to humans, such as ground squirrels, often beg for food but don’t feed them.
 It may seem like you are doing them a favor, but feeding human food to animals increases dependency on unnatural food sources.
 Use binoculars, spotting scopes or long lenses for close views and photographs.
 Whether you are in your vehicle or on foot, you must maintain a distance of at least 100 yards from bears and wolves, and 25 yards from all other wildlife.